 open/close all folders

-Keys to the Kingdom averts this trope.
+- Keys to the Kingdom plays this trope very straight.
 It has ruins that were built as ruins for the purpose of training soldiers to fight in various terrains.

 Live Action TV

 - An accidental example can be found in the Star Trek: The Original Series episode "The City on the Edge of Forever".
 The Guardian was supposed to be surrounded by "rune stones".
 However, the set designer didn't recognize the word "rune", and in the dictionary "ruin" precedes it.
 The Guardian set was therefore full of "ruined stones"—the broken columns we see.
 What purpose did they serve?
 Who knows?